 - Build from scratch – A blank template with no predefined settings.

-- List building – The quiz results page will only appear if a user has subscribed to your email list.
+- List building – The results page will only appear if a user subscribes to your email list.

-- Social shares – The quiz results pages includes a social share button to increase the popularity of your quiz.
+- Social shares – The quiz results page encourages visitors to share their results by adding a social share button.

-- Gain custom insights – A survey quiz template to learn more about your audience.
+- Gain custom insights – A survey quiz template, which is perfect for learning more about your audience.

-For this tutorial, select the ‘Build from scratch’ template.
-Then, click on the Continue button.
+For this guide, select the ‘Build from scratch’ template.
+Then, click on the ‘Continue’ button.

-Now, you’ll be taken back to the Quiz Builder Dashboard so that you can start building your quiz.
+This will take you back to the Quiz Builder Dashboard, where you can start building your quiz.

 The plugin offers five different quiz types to choose from: